 The client wanted me to design an icon.
 A highly intensive new image for the city.
-But this was quite difficult for me to do, because I wanted to consider the history of Rotterdam, the robustness of the harbour, the different qualities north and south of the city that could be brought together by one bridge.
-But these different aspects, while important, were not the most important result of this project.
+But this was quite difficult to do, because I wanted to combine the history of Rotterdam, the robustness of the harbour and the different qualities north and south of the city that could be brought together by one bridge.
+But these different aspects, while important, turned out not to be the most important result of this project.

 What is most gratifying about the Erasmus Bridge is that it is so thoroughly embraced by the people of the city.
-I discovered that it wasn't the image or the iconographic element that I could give this bridge, but the people, who have taken it over.
+Through this, I discovered that it wasn't the image or the iconographic element that I could give this bridge that mattered the most in the end, it was the people who have taken it over.

 Find out more about the Erasmus Bridge, and Health in Architecture in my Tedx Talk "On Health" given last year in Erasmus University, Rotterdam.